dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_symmetry_and_scaling.rst

   Resolution cc_half:      1.78

-If the resolution limit was lower than the extend of the data, scaling would be rerun with a new resolution limit, for example::
+If the resolution limit was lower than the extent of the data, scaling would be rerun with a new resolution limit, for example::

   dials.scale scaled.refl scaled.expt d_min=1.78